 After two successful Kickstarter campaigns, Wild Gears has developed into a robust product line with multiple sets of drawing tools.

 The Compact Gear Set and Full Page Gear Set (shown above) are the foundational sets.
 While they are designed to stand on their own merits and provide a full and fun experience, they can be combined with additional gear sets to more deeply explore specific themes.

 The Plentiful Gear Set is the next set of gears that would have gone into the Full Page gear set if there was more space.

 The Enormous Gear Set adds gears and rings of up to 15” diameter for really huge designs.
 Ones larger than 36” are possible.

 The Strange Shapes Gear Set contains many non-circular gears: Triangle, squares, pentagons, heptagons, dog bone shape and big clover.

 The Modular Gear Set is made of puzzle pieces that snap together to make curly twisty weird shapes for the gears to be used with.

 The Hoops Gear Set is a series of nested rings on a small sized sheet designed to give as many large rings in as small a space as possible.

-All of the Wild Gear sets are available for purchase in the Ponoko Showroom.
+All of the Wild Gear sets are available for purchase from the wild gears website here.